bxparks/AceTime/USER_GUIDE.md

 passed into these methods.
 The most familiar is the global the `Serial` object which prints to the serial port.

-The AceUtils library (https://github.com:bxparks/AceUtils) provides a subclass of `Print` called `PrintStr` which allows printing to an in-memory buffer.
+The AceCommon library (https://github.com:bxparks/AceCommon) provides a subclass of `Print` called `PrintStr` which allows printing to an in-memory buffer.
 The contents of the in-memory buffer can be retrieved as a normal c-string using the `PrintStr::getCstr()` method.